UWA 14-30 - How To

 The lens appeared in 2019.
-I would be bit late to review it here.
-So, this is just my personal experience after a few days.
+I is a bit late to review it here.
+So, this is just my personal experience.
 To start with, the build quality of the Nikon Z 14-30 f/4 is very good, and the optical quality is great.
-Every review I read so far was positive.
+Every review I met so far was positive.
 The 24-30 f/4 might be surpassed by the Nikon Z 14-24 f/2.8, but I don't want to test that for double the price.
 There is no value in spending 2000€ on a lens for me, and I see no point in f/2.8 besides Astro photography.

 The main feature of such a lens is that it makes the foreground large and the background small.
 Thus, a wide scene will look boring if it has no foreground.
 This is not a lens just for getting a lot into the picture.
 You definitely need an interesting foreground which cooperates with your background by leading lines, framing or other means.
 Think of foreground, background and even the sky as parts of your picture which you need to balance and carefully position in the frame.